moonkie

 13. How Hot Is Too Hot for a Baby's Fever?

-Between 0 and 3 months, a temperature of 100.4°F or 38°C is too hot and requires emergency attention.
-For babies between 3 and 6 months old, a 102°F or 38.89°C fever must be treated at the Emergency Room immediately.
-At 6 months or older, 103°F or 39.4°C is dangerous.
+Between 0 and 3 months, a temperature of 100.4°F / 38°C is too high and requires emergency attention.
+For babies between 3 and 6 months old, a fever of 102°F / 38.89°C must be treated immediately at the Emergency Room.
+At 6 months or older, 103°F / 39.4°C is dangerous.

 Early on, fevers can be a sign of infection.
 Since newborn immune systems are so delicate, an infection can be devastating to the body; hence, the trip to the ER (source).